maganoegi/PyTerm/README.md

 * __cp:__ copies the contents of a file into another.
 Use the __-r__ flag to copy a directory recursively (meaning all of its contents).
     * ``` cp FILE DESTINATION ```
     * ``` cp -r DIRECTORY DESTINATION ```
-* __wc:__ counts the lines/words/characters in a given file.
+* __wc:__ counts the lines, words, characters in a given file.
 Controlled with __-l, -w, -c__ flags respectively.
 My implementation allows for the same degree of freedom as bash (see below).
 If no flags used, all are activated.
     * ``` wc FILE ```
     * ``` wc -l -w -c FILE ```
     * ``` wc -lwc -lc FILE ```